-Orenburg is very close to the border with the Eastern Palearctic and the museum label does not clearly indicate the precise location where the specimen was taken, however Arkhipov et al. (2010) make a very convincing case that it was taken in Europe.
+Orenburg is very close to the border with the Eastern Palearctic and the museum label does not clearly indicate the precise location where the specimen was taken, however Arkhipov et al. (2010) make a very convincing case that it was taken in Europe and therefore within the Western Palearctic.
 The specimen is housed in the Zoological Museum, St. Petersburg.